AyanGadpal/BE-IT-assignments/README.md

 # BE-IT-assignments
-This repository contains my all practical assignment codes performmed during my Bachelor of Engineering in Information Technology Degree.
+This repository contains my all practical assignment codes performmed during my Bachelor of Engineering in Information Technology Degree.New Verson